sporto/elm-tutorial/040_effects/tasks.md

   taskSignal
 ```

 Finally, this is where the magic happens.
-Without this part the application will do nothing. __port__ tell Elm to take the `taskSignal` and actually run the tasks coming from it.
+Without this part the application will do nothing. __port__ tells Elm to take the `taskSignal` and actually run the tasks coming from it.

 - `runner` is the name of the port, it could be anything you want.